Roman Atwood: ATM prank and freedom of expression case

 In March 2014, Roman, along with his accomplices, were arrested by the Columbus Police Department for inducing panic and disorderly conduct during the filming of a prank where he pretended to rob an ATM in public.
 He was released on bail and was summoned to court.
 The case was widely contested, with his fans showing up to court to support and watch the case.
 As a defendant, he won the case on the basis of expression of art and freedom of speech, and was acquitted.

 Toilet Paper Prank

-A video titled "INSANE Toilet Paper PRANK!!" was posted on March 15, 2015, and currently has over 20 million views.
+A video titled "INSANE Toilet Paper PRANK!!" was posted on March 15, 2015, and as of May 2026, has around 20 million views.
 The prank features Atwood toilet papering Howie Mandel's house with the help of Mandel's son, Alex.

 Later, Mandel discussed the prank on an episode of Jimmy Kimmel Live! and his experience with his son and the clean up.